researchsoft/software-authorship-contribution/README.md

 Following is a list of resources we have used to develop the contents on this repository:

 ## Code of Conduct

-Please follow the CW23 [code of conduct](https://software.ac.uk/cw23/participation-guidelines#code-of-conduct) when contributing to this repository
+We are following the Collaborations Workshop 2023 [code of conduct](https://software.ac.uk/cw23/participation-guidelines#code-of-conduct) for this project.